WaxOn/WaxOff

 WaxOff Mode WaxOff

 WaxOff finalizes your edited podcast mix for distribution.
-It applies EBU R128 loudness normalization, optional phase rotation, and delivers 24-bit WAV, MP3, or both, ready to upload to your podcast host.
+It applies phase rotation (200 Hz allpass) for headroom recovery, EBU R128 loudness normalization, and a 2× oversampled brick-wall limiter as a true-peak safety backstop.
+It delivers 24-bit WAV, MP3, or both, ready to upload to your podcast host.

 WaxOff assumes your mix is already balanced and edited.
-It applies a single linear gain adjustment to hit the target loudness: no dynamic processing, no changes to stereo image or transients.
+It applies a single linear gain adjustment from loudnorm to hit the target loudness — no compression, no changes to stereo image.
+Phase rotation is applied unconditionally as a transparent crest-factor reduction.
+The brick-wall limiter only engages when inter-sample peaks slip past loudnorm's TP analysis; on a well-mixed source it leaves the audio untouched.
+See the Theory of Operation for detail.
 If your mix sounds right, WaxOff just makes it loud enough and packages it for delivery.

 Quick Start